JupyterHub URL scheme#

 Visiting this page will never result in triggering the spawn of servers without additional user action (i.e. clicking the link on the page).

 Version changed: 1.0

 Prior to 1.0, this URL itself was responsible for spawning servers.
 If the progress page was pending, the URL redirected it to running servers.
 This was useful because it made sure that the requested servers were restarted after they stopped.
 However, it could also be harmful because unused servers would continuously be restarted if e.g. an idle JupyterLab frontend that constantly makes polling requests was openly pointed at it.

 Special handling of API requests#

 from applications connected to stopped servers.

-indicating how to spawn the server.
+that indicates how to spawn the server.

-This is meant to help applications such as JupyterLab
+This is meant to help applications such as JupyterLab,

 that are connected to a server that has stopped.

 Version changed: 1.0